Courses and Requirements

 Survey from the first Dutch settlement on the Cape in 1652 through the first multiracial democratic election in 1994.
 Issues will be explored through the experiences of indigenous peoples, such as the Khoisan, Zulu and Xhosa, migrant laborers from Asia, the “coloured” community, Afrikaners and British settlers.
 (Same as Africana Studies 278.)
 Grant.

 Study of Chinese cultural and social history during the Ming and Qing dynasties (thirteenth to the nineteenth century) from the perspectives of the emperor, the Confucian gentry, and commoners.
-Focuses on the ritual roles of the emperor and civil officials, and the range commoner experiences from rural farmer to urban merchant.
+Focuses on the ritual roles of the emperor and civil officials, and the range of commoner experiences.
 Considers the intersection of religious practices among the emperor, Confucian officials, and commoners; the decline of the medieval aristocracy and emergence of the Confucian gentry; the family, gender, and footbinding.
 No previous knowledge of Asian history required.
-Wilson.

 A survey of the political relationship between Britain and Ireland, situated in the broader context of the British Empire.
 Examines this relationship from the colonial era through the Good Friday agreement of 1998, with emphasis upon the development of national cultures, political parties, rebel movements, and government institutions and policies.
 Prerequisite, one 100-level history course or consent of instructor.

 Examination of the social and cultural forces contributing to the decline of imperial institutions beginning in the 19th century, as found in the Taiping Rebellion, cultural interaction with Western missionaries, traders, and military and nationalist revolutions in the 20th century.
 Readings and class discussions consider the coherence of nationhood in Chinese identity and reexamine the “Western impact” as a force in the formation of modernism in China.
-Not open to first-year students.
 Wilson.

 Reading and discussion of major thinkers in the development of modern Western social thought.
 Authors include Machiavelli, Rousseau, Burke, Marx, Darwin, Weber, Freud, Mannheim and de Beauvoir.
 Emphasis on class presentations, debates, book notes and class protocols.
 Works examined from historical, sociological, psychological and philosophical perspectives.
-(Oral Presentations.)
 Prerequisite, one course in history or sociology.
 May count toward a concentration in either history or sociology.
 (Same as Sociology 290.)
 Maximum enrollment, 24.
-A Kelly and Chambliss.

 Christianity in America, 1600-1890.